 Everything and nothing.
 The most important change is probably the fact that NAT will become less important.
 Endpoint protection and carefully configured firewalls will become more important.
 Passive asset detection will become more important compared to active scanning.
 There is a lot of security gear you own that probably does a lousy job dealing with IPv6.
 Did I mention it requires a plan and testing?

 So as you can see there is something of a crisis, a simple problem of availability in that we don’t really have enough IPV4 addresses to go round.
 This is fundamentally at the problem of our original question regarding virgin proxies.

 Why Can’t I Buy Virgin Proxies

 Simply because there is no huge pool of IP addresses which are completely unused and available for proxies and a proxy provider to use.
 IP addresses are in short supply and those which are available are heavily used and reused.
 There are certainly blocks of IP addresses which have never been used but not many and they are mostly held by large companies and organisation who block reserved addresses when we though there was an almost limitless supply.
 These are not released and used however, and besides there aren’t actually many of them.

 A better interpretation (and one that is actually achievable) of the phrase ‘virgin proxies’ is perhaps in relation to specific tasks.
 Instead of searching for IP addresses which have never been used before which you simply won’t find, then you can find those that have not been used for a specific purpose.
 So if you’re an Instagram or Craigslist marketer, then the term ‘virgin proxies’ would refer to proxies which have IP address ranges never used for any promotional activity on those platforms.

-So please don’t waste your time searching for these virgin proxies as in reality they simply don’t exist.
-However if you pick a decent company who supply high quality premium proxies and explain your requirements you can buy something just as effective for a decent price.
+So please don’t waste your time searching for these virgin proxies or virgin IP addresses as in reality they simply don’t exist.
+However if you pick a decent company who supply high quality premium proxies and explain your requirements you can buy proxy servers that are just as effective for a decent price.